 - Yard art - Add green yard art, garden accents, chimes, wind spinners, statues and bird baths.

 - Holiday decorations - Add green Christmas lights, Christmas wreath, fir branches, wintergreen LED lighting, menorahs and mistletoe.

 There are different types of evidence, and some might argue there are up to 20 types of evidence gathering techniques used in science and law.
-There are six sub-categories under empirical evidence, and the first and probably the most basic is evidence based on human "Senses."
+There are six sub-categories under empirical evidence, and the first and probably the most basic is evidence based on the human senses.
 Altogether, you can easily decide for yourself if artificial grass is right for you based on touch, smell and sight.
 Does artificial grass feel right to you?
 Does it have a foul smell?
 Does it look natural to you?
 Please continue reading with "Football Fields With Artificial Turf"